Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

 \subsection{Proposal Distribution}

-We now need to define a proposal distribution $q_J: (\mathbb{R}^2 \times g_J(D_J)) \rightarrow (\mathbb{R}^2 \times g_J(D_J))$ where $g_J(D_J)$ denotes the set of compatible high-information datasets for a given medium/low-information dataset; see Appendix \ref{appendix: formal definitions of compatible sets} for a formal definition of $g_J$.
-Note that $\mathbb{R}^2 \times g_J(D_J)$ is not a standard space, being the product of a discrete space $g_J(D_J)$ with specific restrictions, and a more standard space $\mathbb{R}^2$.
-In order to efficiently navigate this space (avoiding proposing incompatible high-information datasets), we cannot use standard choices for the proposal distribution and so need to specify our own. \\
+We now need to define a proposal distribution function $q_J: (\mathbb{R}^2 \times g_J(D_J)) \times (\mathbb{R}^2 \times g_J(D_J))\rightarrow [0, \infty)$, where $g_J(D_J)$ denotes the set of compatible high-information datasets for a given medium/low-information dataset; see Appendix \ref{appendix: formal definitions of compatible sets} for a formal definition of $g_J$.
+Our transitions occur on $\mathbb{R}^2 \times g_J(D_J)$, the product of a discrete space $g_J(D_J)$ with specific restrictions, and a more standard space $\mathbb{R}^2$.
+In order to efficiently navigate this space and avoid proposing incompatible high-information datasets, we cannot use standard choices for the proposal distribution and so need to specify our own bespoke distribution. \\

+Suppose we start with $(\theta_0,\mathbf{C}_0)$.
+Our proposal distribution allows for one of two possible moves on each iteration of the MCMC algorithm: either a new set of transmission parameters is proposed (and $\mathbf{C}_1 = \mathbf{C}_0$) with probability $s$, or a new household structure is proposed (and $\theta_1 =\theta_0)$ with probability $1-s$, where $s$ is a chosen hyper-parameter.\\